ej8899/lightBnB/README.md

 - new listings go live immediately
 - restyle "submit" form button
 - restyle "cancel" link on forms
+- grab city 'about' and photo from google API
+  (just have to monitor costing for this)
 - style entire project for responsive design: mobile to desktop
 [( back to top 🔺)](#lightbnb)
 ---